By David Joel Miller.

 One reason for a winter depression season, which I believe is significant, is the increased occurrence of colds and flu.
 When someone is under the weather, they get grumpy and want to be left alone.
 When humans are sick we tend to push others away.
 This is especially true of children.
 We see a lot of kids that were essentially well-behaved most of the year but suddenly during the winter months they get into fights with their caregivers and end up in emergency psychiatric facilities.
 Often these emergency admissions, in kids and in adults, will begin sniffling and sneeze within hours if not minutes of admission.
 They got into conflicts and were unable to manage their emotions in part because they were fighting off an illness.

 There are a lot of family get-togethers during the fall holiday season.
 Events like these cause stress.
 Even good events can be stressful.
-But how often have holiday get together ended in arguments and fights?
+But how often has a holiday get together ended in arguments and fights?
 What was supposed to be a happy get together has turned into a depressing occurrence?

 Some people become especially depressed during the holiday season for the opposite reason, they have little or no family.
 That is not the way we picture a holiday get together.
 On T. V and in the store ads holiday meals are a large group of people all laughing around a table full of tempting food.
 Imagine eating a bowl of Top Ramen by yourself for your holiday meal?
 I am getting bummed out just writing about this.